LiorSinai/liorsinai.github.io/_posts/2021-04-10-blockchain-part2.md

 } //class Blockchain
 {% endhighlight %}

 The only fully public attributes are  Name and BlockchainDirectory.
-They are not incorported in any hashes or data checks.
+They are not included in any hashes or data checks.
 The rest are set privately.
 `MakeBlock()` is a helper function to ensure that blocks increment their indices properly and carry over previous hashes.
 Otherwise blocks can be created indepedently of the blockchain with their own constructors.